 Plainridge Park Casino

 Plainridge Park Casino is a $250 million dollar integrated racing and gaming facility that includes the only live harness-racing track in Massachusetts.
 The establishment features a food court.
-In addition, local football legend Doug Flutie’s first restaurant, Flutie’s Sports Pub, will be located at Plainridge Park Casino.
+In addition, local football legend Doug Flutie’s first restaurant, Flutie’s Sports Pub, is located at Plainridge Park Casino.
 The gaming area features 1,250 of the latest slot machines, video poker, video blackjack, and more.
 An entertainment lounge bar features local and regional bands.
-Seasonal entertainment will be featured, including food and wine festivals, simulated game shows, and more.
+Seasonal entertainment is featured, including food and wine festivals, simulated game shows, and more.
 1,620 structured and surface parking spaces welcome visitors to the facility.

 Plainridge Park Casino vital stats